The anomaly of the CMB power with the latest Planck data

-Finally, Figures \ref{fig:PR3_spectra} and \ref{fig:PR4_spectra} show the TT (upper panel), TE (middle panel), EE (lower panel) CMB power spectra obtained from the PR3 and PR4 data as a function of $\ell$, for $2 \le \ell \le 31$.
-For each plot, in the upper box the points represent the values of the $D_{\ell}$, where $D_{\ell} \equiv \frac{\ell(\ell+1)}{2\pi} C_{\ell}$, obtained from the data with the standard deviation of the MC distribution as error bar, while the dashed horizontal lines stand for the mean of the MC simulations.
-Each panel displays also a lower box where for each $\ell$ it is shown the distance of the estimates from the MC mean in units of $\sigma$.
-From these figures it is possible to note that the data follow in general the mean of the simulations, indicating that the systematics are well characterised in the simulations for both the datasets.
+Finally, Figures \ref{fig:PR3_spectra} and \ref{fig:PR4_spectra} present the TT (upper panel), TE (middle panel), and EE (lower panel) CMB power spectra obtained from the PR3 and PR4 data as a function of $\ell$, for $2 \le \ell \le 31$.
+For each plot, the points in the upper box represent the values of the $D_{\ell}$, where $D_{\ell} \equiv \frac{\ell(\ell+1)}{2\pi} C_{\ell}$, obtained from the data with the standard deviation of the MC distribution as error bar, while the dashed horizontal lines indicate the mean of the MC simulations.
+Each panel also displays a lower box in which the distance of the estimates from the MC mean in units of $\sigma$ is shown for each $\ell$.
+From these figures it can be observed that the data generally follow the mean of the simulations, indicating that the systematics are well characterised in the simulations for both the datasets.